 Review the Propeller Project guidelines and eligibility (PDF, 465 KB).

-We are not currently accepting applications for the Uplift Fund.
+Please note that applications for the Uplift and Nest Funds are currently closed.
 Please check back for updated timelines.